Amazon Labor Union: History

-Membership
+In early June 2024, Chris Smalls announced that he signed an affiliation partnership with Teamsters union.
+On June 17, members of the ALU voted to ratify this affiliation, making it official.
+Teamsters promised financial resources and to largely preserve ALU's independence.

+Later the same year, Teamsters declared a strike against Amazon locations in New York, Georgia, California, and Illinois.
+Teamsters directly blamed Amazon for refusing to comply with demands, while an Amazon spokesperson insisted that Teamsters are falsely claiming to represent the needs of Amazon workers.
+The strike was noted as beginning less than a week before Christmas, which concludes what is typically a very busy shopping season in the United States.
+The trade union claimed that "thousands" of Amazon workers have joined a union, but Amazon has not recognized their union organization.

+Organization

+Amazon Labor Union is led by President Connor Spence and Vice President Dr. Brima Sylla.

+As of March 2023, the union receives funding from outside groups, including a $250,000 contribution from the Omidyar Network.

 JFK8 warehouse

 Over a five-day period between March 25 and 30, 2022, workers voted for unionizing the JFK8 warehouse in Staten Island.
 On April 1, 2022, the ballot count concluded with 2,654 in favor of unionizing and 2,131 voting against, officially resulting with the creation of the Amazon Labor Union as the first independent Amazon union in the United States.
 The New York Times described the unionization as "one of the biggest victories for organized labor in a generation" and Jacobin wrote that the ALU's achievement was "the most important labor victory in the United States since the 1930s".
-President Joe Biden congratulated the union, with Press Secretary Jen Psaki stating he was "glad to see workers ensure their voices are heard" and that Biden "believes firmly that every worker in every state must have a free and fair choice to join a union".
+President Joe Biden congratulated the union, with Press Secretary Jen Psaki stating Biden was "glad to see workers ensure their voices are heard" and that he "believes firmly that every worker in every state must have a free and fair choice to join a union".
 Amazon submitted an objection to the NLRB, asking for a new election.
 The company claimed that members of the Union "intimidated employees", "recorded voters in the polling place" and "distributed marijuana to employees in exchange for their support", according to an excerpt from the complaint.

-On 11 January 2023, the regional director of the NLRB rejected numerous objections and certified the Amazon Labor Union as the exclusive representative for "all hourly full-time and regular-part time fulfillment center associates employed at the Employer’s JFK8 building".
+On January 11, 2023, the regional director of the NLRB rejected numerous objections and certified the Amazon Labor Union as the exclusive representative for "all hourly full-time and regular-part time fulfillment center associates employed at the Employer’s JFK8 building".
 Reviews and appeals were expected to continue.